Tips To Get a 90% Lighthouse Performance Score

 3 min read

-90% score for mobile90% score for mobile
+90% score for mobile

 Reduce the requests number on page